epsilon537/boxlambda/docs/components_vera.md

 Like the Layer Line Buffer, the Sprite Line Buffer implements a double buffering scheme.

 The Sprite Line Buffer also contains erase logic.
 When the Composer has read one scanline, it sends a signal to the Sprite Line Buffer to erase that line.
 Erasing is necessary because the Sprite Renderer doesn't necessarily write to each position in the line buffer.
-If the line were not erased, stale pixels (and associated meta-data) from a previous scanline may shine through.
+If the line were not erased, stale pixels (and associated metadata) from a previous scanline may shine through.

-### Wishbone Interface and Memory Mapped Access
+### Wishbone Interface and Memory-Mapped Access

 The VERA Wishbone core has a pipelined Wishbone slave interface.
 The interface has a 32-bit data port, 4-byte lane enables, and a 17-bit word-addressed address port.